 About Mitty Walters

-Ok, so I changed that date a few times because I’ve been toying with the idea of just being honest with you guys.
+Ok, so if you’ve been here before, then you might have noticed that I promised to revise this page and projected a date upon which I would put up a new version.
+I changed that date a few times because I’ve been toying with the idea of just being honest with you guys.
 No, that’s not to imply that I’m suddenly going to out my real name or anything.

 Rather, I’m considering taking full advantage of the fact that most of my “real-life” acquaintances have no clue that I write.
 In fact, until recently, very few of even my closest friends/family knew.

 Point being, this disconnect between identities provides an ironic opportunity: Because I’m lying about my name, I can be truthful about some of the, uh, more ‘colorful’ details about my life.

 The things I’m considering sharing about myself are specifically the sort that would never come up at, say, the cocktail party my wife and I attended last weekend.
 Certain aspects of my previous life are simply not appropriate topics of discussion for the polite company I keep as an adult.
 However, those are the very experiences that came in handy for my writing.

 It occurs to me that if someone takes the time to come visit my website, it’s because they want to know about me, the guy who wrote Breaking Gravity.
 Such a visitor could probably care less about the prim-n-proper stuff that appears on my resumé.
 Maybe I owe it to my readers to speak frankly?

 On the other hand, who am I?
 I’m nobody, just an entertainer.
 If somebody enjoyed my writing enough to visit this page, maybe I should just spin some entertaining picture that confirms how wholesome and respectable I am?

 For now, here’s a little nugget: Breaking Gravity was written by a high school dropout.